Sharma-IT/blur/README.md

 ## Features

 - **Global Keyboard Shortcuts**: Trigger blur from anywhere, even when the app is in the background
-- **Multi-Monitor Support**: Automatically blurs all connected displays
+- **Multi-Monitor Support**: Blur all monitors or only selected displays (default: all)
 - **Customisable Shortcuts**: Configure your preferred keyboard shortcut through an intuitive settings interface
 - **Native macOS Blur**: Uses macOS's native visual effects for a polished, system-integrated look
+- **Esc to Unblur**: Unblur using the shortcut again or press Esc on the focused blurred display (click-to-unblur removed)

 - **Menu Bar Access**: Quick access to settings and controls from the menu bar
-- **Persistent Preferences**: Your keyboard shortcut preferences are saved between app launches
+- **Persistent Preferences**: Your keyboard shortcut and monitor selection preferences are saved between app launches
 - **Privacy-Focused**: No data collection, no network requests, completely offline

 ## Requirements